agent0lab/search-service/docs/AG0_SEMANTIC_SEARCH_STANDARD.md

 ### Authentication

-Authentication is provider-specific and not part of this standard.
+Authentication is provider-specific and not part of this schema.
 Providers may require:

 - API keys in headers: `Authorization: Bearer <token>`
 - API keys in query: `?apiKey=<key>`